-As the James Whitcomb Riley Museum Home in Lockerbie Square begins using its new Visitors Center, this is a good time to consider the company the once-popular poet keeps today.
+The Indiana Bicentennial and the opening of the new Visitor Center at the James Whitcomb Riley Museum Home in Lockerbie Square, Indianapolis, a couple of blocks from where I write, give us occasion to consider the company the once-popular “Hoosier Poet” keeps today.
 Some examples may be surprising, some not.
-In our day Riley has been dismissed by critics as a “sentimental” poet, a charge that has valildity, but there may be virtues his detractors miss.
+In our day, critics have dismissed Riley as a “sentimentalist,” a charge that has validity, but his detractors overlook important strengths.

-My mother, Dorothy Schmitt Krapf, a Riley enthusiast, was born in 1913 on a farm west of my hometown, Jasper.
+My mother, Dorothy Schmitt Krapf, a Riley enthusiast, was born in 1913 on a farm west of my hometown, Jasper, Indiana.
 She was one of six children.
-Her father died when she was six and the eldest, my godfather, Alfred, was 12.
-I did not know that my mother was such a friend of poetry, until she told me in her 80s that she loved Tennyson, showed me a copy of a collection of his work she had kept concealed, and told me a story.
+Her father died when she was six and the eldest, my godfather, Alfred, was twelve.
+I did not know that my mother was such a friend of poetry until she told me in her eighties that she loved Tennyson, showed me a copy of a collection of his work she had kept concealed, and told me a story.

-When she was a girl, Dorothy fell in love with Riley’s poetry and her approving teacher loaned her a Riley collection.
+When she was a girl, Dorothy fell in love with the poetry of Riley, and her approving teacher loaned her a Riley collection.
 The farm girl worked hard to finish her chores quickly so she would have time to read.
-Her big sister, Frieda, would show no mercy if she found little sis reading during the work day, so “Dots” fooled big sis by climbing into the branches of a sugar maple in front of the farmhouse to read the dialect poems of Riley.
-I tell this story in more detail in my own poem, A Hoosier Poetry Reading, included in Bloodroot: Indiana Poems.
+Her big sister Frieda would show no mercy if she found little sis reading during the work day, so “Dots” fooled big sis by climbing into the branches of a sugar maple in front of the farmhouse to read the dialect poems of Riley.

-It is not surprising that an Indiana farm girl born early in the 20th century would love the work of a poet who wrote in dialect about the fading rural life she knew.
-It may surprise us, however, that Charles Bernstein—a poet born 1950 in New York City who has spent much of his life teaching literature at the University at Buffalo/The State University of New York and the University of Pennyslvania—is a Riley enthusiast.
+It is not surprising that an Indiana farm girl born early in the twentieth century would love the work of a poet who wrote in dialect about the fading rural life she knew.
+It may surprise us, however, that Charles Bernstein, a poet born 1950 in New York City who has spent much of his life teaching literature at the State University of New York at Buffalo and the University of Pennsylvania, is a Riley enthusiast.
 A founding leader of the Language Poets, who stress the collaboration between poet and reader in the creation of meaning, Bernstein appreciates Riley’s recreation of dialect in poetry as a way of connecting with his audience.

-Jim Powell, the co-founder and director for 20 years of the Indiana Writers Center, heard Riley’s poetry sitting on his grandmother’s knees.
+Jim Powell, the founder and director for twenty years of the Indiana Writer’s Center, heard Riley’s poetry sitting on his grandmother’s knees.
 When he brought Bernstein to Indianapolis to read, the Language Poet and poetics expert showed a familiarity with Riley’s dialect poetry and expressed appreciation of it.
-Bernstein imagines “poetry as a series of terraces...overlooking the city of language.”
-We might envision this urban avant-garde poet approving Riley’s rural, retro dialect experiments taking place beyond city terraces out in the provinces of language.
+Bernstein imagines “poetry as a series of terraces…overlooking the city of language.”
+We might envision this urban avant-garde poet approving Bryant’s rural, retro dialect experiments taking place beyond city terraces out in the provinces of language.

-While writing on Long Island, N.Y., for 34 years about my Indiana rural small-town background, I periodically revisited Riley’s dialect poems.
+While writing on Long Island, New York for thirty-four years about my Indiana rural small-town background, I periodically revisited Riley’s dialect poems.
 I was drawn to the familiar world of the poems, but not their sentimentality.
-After moving to Indy in 2004, not far from the Riley Museum Home, I kept returning to his work, wondering why it pulled me back.
+After moving to Indy in 2004, I kept returning to his work, wondering why it pulled me back.